35+ Crafty Lights, Lamps & Lanterns

 familycircle.com

-DIY Aluminum Lanterns: Made with decorative aluminum sheets, 20-gauge wire and Krylon black primer, aluminum is shaped around cylindrical containers and secured in place with twisted wire.
+Aluminum: Made with decorative aluminum sheets, 20-gauge wire and Krylon black primer, aluminum is shaped around cylindrical containers and secured in place with twisted wire.

-Glamorous Lampstand With Plastic Bottles: A neat DIY transforming a plain lampstand with plastic soda bottles, duct tape and spray paint.
+Glamorous With Plastic Bottles: A neat DIY transforming a plain lampstand with plastic soda bottles, duct tape and spray paint.

 matsutakeblog.blogspot.com